vivaria/edisonrul.ing/docs/source/cards/i/imprisoned-queen-archfiend.md

 ### Card Rulings

-●Paying 1000 Life Points during your Standby Phase is a maintenance cost.
+*   Paying 1000 Life Points during your Standby Phase is a maintenance cost.
-●If your Life Points are 1000 or less during your Standby Phase, you can't pay for Imprisoned Queen Archfiend so it is destroyed.
+*   If your Life Points are 1000 or less during your Standby Phase, you can't pay for Imprisoned Queen Archfiend so it is destroyed.